developingdina/cli_project/README.md

-# CliProject
+# Spell Directory

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/cli_project`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to the Tome of Spells!
+This gem will help you list and look up details on all of the spells used in the D&D 5e game.
+All information is pulled from the https://www.dnd5eapi.co/ api and is updated accordingly.

 ## Installation